 God said: 'Let there be light.'
 God's first creation was light, coming from the fiery Big Bang approximately 13.8 billion years ago.
-[See Origin 1.1]
+(See 1.1)

 Billions of years passed between Genesis 1:2 and Genesis 1:3.

-(NOTE: The Biblical account of creation is seen from perspective of earth.
-There was light outside the earth from first moment of the Big Bang, but light could not begin to glow through the intense heat and dense cloud cover until billions of years later.)
+The Biblical account of creation is seen from perspective of earth.
+The earth is about 14 billion years old but the sun is only about 5 billion years old.
+Light from the sun did not begin glowing through the earth's intense heat and dense cloud cover until about 4.5 billion years ago.

 God said: 'Let there be an expanse between the waters ... so God separated the water under the expanse from the water above it.'
 The enormous cloud of cooling gasses and dust collapsed over the first 10 billion years to form the solid earth.